Effects of the centrifugal force in stellar dynamo simulations: Results

 \section{Results}

-We ran a total of 21 simulations separated in five sets.
-These sets are C, D, E, F, and G. Each set is characterized by a fixed rotation rate of 5, 10, 20, 25, and 30 times the solar rotation rate, respectively.
+We ran a total of 21 simulations separated into five sets: C, D, E, F, and G. Each set is characterized by a fixed rotation rate of 5, 10, 20, 25, and 30 times the solar rotation rate, respectively.
 We varied the value of the centrifugal force within each set.